Following World War II, the United States experienced an increased birth rate between 1946 and 1964 called the “baby boom.”

 Postwar domesticity and its economic benefits

-Why did the birth rate rise so suddenly and remain elevated for so long?
 The World War II generation was the most marriage- and family-oriented in US history: 96.4% of women and 94.1% of men in this group got married and had more children, sooner after marriage and spaced closer together, than earlier generations.

 The baby boom was both a result of the healthy economy and also a major contributor to it.
 An enormous generation of babies became an enormous generation of children, teenagers, young adults, adults, and (more recently) seniors.
 As the baby boomers aged, manufacturers and advertisers targeted this demographic.
-As babies, the boomers invigorated the market for toys, candy, and washing machines.
+As babies, the boomers stimulated the market for toys, candy, and washing machines.
 As children, their growth drove the construction of new schools and suburbs.
 As teenagers, they dominated the popular culture of the 1950s and 1960s, buying clothing and records.